launchableinc/cli/docs/integrations/behave.md

 # Behave

+## Getting started

+First, follow the steps in the [Getting started](../getting-started.md) guide to install the Launchable CLI, set your API key, and verify your connection.

+Then return to this page to complete the integration.

 ## Recording builds

 Launchable chooses which tests to run based on the changes contained in a **build**.
 To enable this, you need to send build information to Launchable.